 1. Schedule Your Dental Crown Appointment Quickly

 Like several other medical procedures, dental crowns need to be done at a precise time – often not too late.
-Getting the time right when you need a dental crown can make the difference between salvaging your tooth or settling for permanently damaged dentition.
+Getting the time right when you need a dental crown can make the difference between salvaging your tooth and settling for permanently damaged dentition.

-While it is the role of the general dentist to select a perfect time for any procedure, it is best to consult them as early as possible.
+While it is the role of the dentist in Medford to select a perfect time for any procedure, it is best to consult them as early as possible.
 As such, you can put all modalities in place to help avoid worst-case scenarios.
 You may even end up not needing the dental crown.
 Going for regular, thorough medical checkups is the surest strategy.

 2. Pay Attention to the Dental Crown After Fixing it